-- Promoting a full continuum of care across a multi-tiered system of mental health supports; - Providing a broader array of services and to be part of school teams; - Addressing mental health promotion, prevention, and intervention that is more intensive as part of their teaming and collaborative efforts in schools; - Providing primary therapeutic modalities such as Cognitive Behavioral Therapy TraumaFocused Cognitive Behavioral Therapy, Brief Solution Focused Therapy, and Play Therapy
+- Promoting a full continuum of care across a multi-tiered system of mental health supports; - Providing a broader array of services and to be part of school teams; - Addressing mental health promotion, prevention, and intervention that is more intensive as part of their teaming and collaborative efforts in schools; - Providing primary therapeutic modalities such as Cognitive Behavioral Therapy Trauma-Focused Cognitive Behavioral Therapy, Brief Solution Focused Therapy, and Play Therapy

 The primary therapeutic modalities being used by the clinicians are Trauma-Focused Cognitive Behavioral Therapy and Brief Solution Focused Therapy.
 Both of these models are considered to be evidence-based and have been used successfully in school-based settings with children, adolescents and families.
-Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) is a components-based psychosocial treatment model that incorporates elements of cognitive-behavioral, attachment, humanistic, empowerment, and family therapy models.
+Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) is a components-based psychosocial treatment model that incorporates elements of cognitivebehavioral, attachment, humanistic, empowerment, and family therapy models.
 This model was initially developed to address trauma associated with child sexual abuse and has more recently been adapted for use with children who have experienced a wide array of traumatic experiences, including multiple traumas.

 The Solution-Focused Brief Therapy (SFBT) model is also being utilized.
 SFBT is an evidence-based approach to psychotherapy, which has been studied since the early 1980s.
-It is one of the few approaches in psychotherapy that began as "evidence-based," vs. being "theory-driven."
+It is one of the few approaches in psychotherapy that began as "evidence-based," vs. being "theorydriven."
 SFBT is future-focused, goal-directed, and focuses on solutions, rather than on the problems that brought clients to seek therapy.
 The SFBT approach assumes that all clients have some knowledge of what would make their life better, even though they may need some help describing the details of their better life and that everyone who seeks help already possesses at least the minimal skills necessary to create solutions.

-The Full Service Schools referrals for services can be made and submitted by anyone, to include, school administration and staff, parents, community agency personnel, as well as student selfreferral.
+The Full Service Schools referrals for services can be made and submitted by anyone, to include, school administration and staff, parents, community agency personnel, as well as student self referral.
 Referrals are to be completed using only the approved Referral for Services Form and can be submitted via hand delivery, fax, or email.
-In addition, referrals can be made by having a conversation directly with the therapist.
+In addition, referrals can be made through direct conversations with the therapist conversation directly with the therapist.
 When this occurs either the therapist or the referring source would complete the Referral for Services Form based on the discussion.
 Each Full Service Schools onsite therapist has blank referral forms.
-The referral source will complete the referral form for each student they are referring to Full Service Schools by providing as much detailed information as possible.
-The referral source will forward the referral to the Full Service School Social Worker for data collection and processing.
-The FSS Social Worker will forward the referral to the on-site therapist assigned to the school to obtain consent from parent for treatment.
-The Full Service Schools Social Worker can also process the referrals for social services (e.g., clothing, eyeglasses etc.)
+The referral source will complete the referral form for each student they are submitting to Full Service Schools by providing as much detailed information as possible.
+The referral source will forward the referral to the on-site therapist assigned to the school to obtain consent from parent for treatment.
+The Full Service Schools Social Worker can also process the referrals for social services such as requests for clothing, eyeglasses, or other student needs.